 But, as lovely as they may look in a vase in your house, sometimes they end up drooping.

 Read on below to learn exactly why your Tulips may be drooping and what you can do about it!

-Tulips eventually begin to droop in their vases for several common reasons including lack of water, too much light, weak stems, or overheating.
+Tulips eventually droop in their vases for several common reasons, including lack of water, too much light, weak stems, or overheating.
 They also develop droopiness due to other reasons like using the wrong sort of vase or simply due to their heavy blooms.

 1. Lack of Water During Transportation

-During their transportation to the store and/or from the store to your home the Tulips may have been without adequate water.
+During their transportation to the store and from the store to your home, the Tulips may have been without adequate water.

-Even if they are properly watered, packaged, transported, they may still sometimes go through shock.
+Even if they are properly watered, packaged, and transported, they may still sometimes go through shock.